 The Younger Group is for teens who are from 12 years old through high school.
 The Older Group is for adolescents who are out of high school and aged 18-25 years old.
 There is not only a difference between the ages in these two groups but also the activities.
 The group meetings and activities for the Older Group are designed for young adults who are transitioning into college and the work force.

 Can I bring a friend?

 Wanting to bring your friends is completely understandable.
 We want this to be a safe place for you.
 If your friend is ready to make a change then they are welcome to the PDAP experience.
 If your friend isn’t ready to make a change, then it will be difficult for you to gain anything out of the experience.

 My parents are making me go but I don’t want to go.
 Should I still come?

 All we ask is that you give PDAP a reasonable try.
 If you really don’t enjoy the experience, then there is no obligation to continue.
 The last thing we want is for you to feel like you are coming to PDAP as a form of punishment by your parents.
 If you don’t join our program, we will help you find another resource that will better meet your needs.

 I don’t want to come with my parents.
 Is it cool if I come without them?

-4. Ninety percent of the time, your meetings are separate from your parents.
 We keep your conversations confidential so your parents aren’t going to hear what you say.